apaz-cli/apaz-cli.github.io/blog/Safety_and_Correctness.md

 Correctness implies that you've thought about every possible precondition, and can justify that it maps to the intended postcondition.

 Correctness is incredibly difficult to obtain or be confident about.
+When you forget to reason about an edge case, how can you be convinced that your code is correct?
+What does correct look like?
+Not handling every case is as good as writing undefined behavior.

 ### Bug:

 A bug is a violation of correctness.
-Not all bugs become observable unintended behavior.

 <br>